 All handling of human derived isolates must be done within a BL2 area inside of a Class II biosafety cabinet or the anaerobic chamber

-All work surfaces must be treated with 20% bleach for twenty minutes before and after procedure
+All work surfaces must be treated with 20% bleach for twenty minutes before and after procedure (SOP# 02.041.01 Bleach solution preparation)

 Procedure

-Remove desired plate of primary isolates from -80°C freezer and allow to thaw
+Remove desired plate of primary isolates from -80°C freezer and allow to thaw on benchtop.

 Briefly vortex plate and spin down for 12 seconds in centrifuge

-Place plate back in to -80°C freezer for 5 minutes so it can freeze
+Place plate back in to -80°C freezer for 5 minutes so it can re-freeze

-Bring plate into the anaerobic chamber or biosafety cabinet as needed
+Bring plate into the anaerobic chamber or biosafety cabinet as needed.
+See SOP# 03.003.01 - Biosafety cabinet operation and maintenance and SOP# 003.001.01 – Anaerobic chamber operation and maintenance.

+Note: Steps 5 – 12 of this procedure must be performed in the anaerobic chamber.

 Carefully remove the aluminum foil plate cover